 With the right plan and the right discipline, you can get seriously shredded in just 28 days.Read article

 As a strength coach, I’m not typically worried about developing the aesthetics of a bodybuilder with my athletes.
-I want them to train hard, get stronger and potentially improve their performance in their sport. but, whether their ultimate goal is more muscle mass or not, it happens when you train hard and you train smart.
+I want them to train hard, get stronger, and potentially improve their performance in their sport.
+But, whether their ultimate goal is more muscle mass or not, it happens when you train hard and smart.

-Training hard means you’re pushing the weights every workout and you get after it.
+Training hard means you’re pushing the weights every workout and really getting after it.
 Training smart is sometimes a little more difficult to accept.
-Training smart means you’re picking the right exercises for YOU and you’re not being restricted to what everyone else is doing.
+Training smart means you’re picking the right exercises for YOU and not being restricted to what everyone else is doing.

-A good coach is going to take you off benching with a barbell if your technique is bad, or it’s causing some pain in your shoulders.
-While your boys are hitting bench, you’re hitting neutral grip bench or dumbbells or a Swiss bar.
+A good coach is going to take you off benching with a barbell if your technique is bad, or if it’s causing some pain in your shoulders.
+While your boys are hitting the bench, you’re hitting neutral-grip bench or dumbbells or a Swiss bar.
 That is absolutely fine.
 In fact, it’s really smart.
-The goal is to get stronger and stay healthy, not beat your body up and force your joints outside of their limitations with certain exercises.
+The goal is to get stronger and stay healthy, not to beat your body up and force your joints outside of their limitations with certain exercises.

 There’s always a different bar and there’s always a different exercise.

-It goes without saying that the size of your triceps make up a large portion of your overall arm mass.
-Unfortunately, however, many lifters consider training their triceps an afterthought at the end of their workout or they pick exercises that wreck their elbows.
-To put muscle mass on your triceps (3 heads) and to improve your horizontal pressing power, you have to train them heavy and with a variety of exercises.
+It goes without saying that the size of your triceps makes up a large portion of your overall arm mass.
+Unfortunately, however, many lifters consider training their triceps an afterthought at the end of their workout, or they pick exercises that wreck their elbows.

-Stop thinking skull crushers and start thinking close grip bench press.
-I can’t tell you how many times I see people killing skull crushers, only to stand up between sets and rub their elbows.
-Or they can’t do any pressing exercises because the exercises they picked for your triceps the day before, left their elbows feeling like they had been smashed with a hammer.
+Stop thinking about skull crushers and start thinking about close grip bench press.
+I can’t tell you how many times I see people overdoing skull crushers, only to stand up between sets and rub their elbows.

 1. Close Grip Barbell Bench

-It goes without saying that the close grip bench press is always a beast exercise; especially if you have shoulder issues.
-Pulling your hands in – typically with the middle finger on the line between the knurling and smooth spot on the bar – will distribute the load more on your triceps and help you dial-in your bench press form.
+The close grip bench press is always a beast exercise, especially if you have shoulder issues.
+Pulling your hands in – typically with the middle finger on the line between the knurling and smooth spot on the bar – will distribute the load more on your triceps and help you dial in your bench press form.

 2. Crush Grip Bench

 This exercise is money.
-It will not only keep you in a good shoulder position and target your triceps, it will create tension across your entire upper torso (irradiation).
-The focus during every rep should be to drive the dumbbells together as hard as you can.
-Also, more time under tension should be utilized by making sure you lower slower than you press, i.e., lower under control and drive as hard as you can.
+It will not only keep you in a good shoulder position and target your triceps, but it will also create tension across your entire upper torso (irradiation).
+The focus during every rep should be to drive the dumbbells together as hard as possible.
+Also, more time under tension should be utilized by making sure you lower slower than you press, i.e., lower under control and drive as hard as possible.

 3. Crush Grip Incline Bench

-Here is the same crush grip exercise but now we’re on an incline bench.
+Here is the same crush grip exercise, but now we’re on an incline bench.
 Increasing the height on the bench will crush your triceps and pull in more front delts.
-Keep your chest high, especially in the bottom of the lift, to ensure you don’t lose tension in the upper back.
+Keep your chest high, especially at the bottom of the lift, to ensure you don’t lose tension in the upper back.